Why we all need UV protection

 Most patients realize that direct UV radiation is dangerous, but are not aware that indirect or reflected UV radiation can also be hazardous.
 Hats do not protect from indirect UV radiation, which is reflected off the ground and low-level, angled surfaces such as walking ramps, stairs, and sidewalk signs.
 Another thing to keep in mind is how essential sunglasses are on partly cloudy days, because cloud cover scatters UV light and increases the level of UV radiation down on the Earth's surface.

 So, exposure of your eyes to UV radiation can be greater on partly cloudy days than on a clear, sunny day – even thought it's brighter out on a clear day.
 High-quality UVA/UVB protection is essential to shield from direct and indirect UV radiation.
+Transition lenses are also an option of benefit for this protection.

 UV is not just a sunny-day issue

 And because UV radiation can reflect so easily, everyone should also use UV protection during the winter months as snow reflects light back up into our eyes.
 UV-blocking goggles are a must while out on the slopes to ensure protection agains the dangerous amounts of UV reflected off the snow.
-Boaters and beachgoers should also wear polarized UVA/UVB-blocking sunglasses because they too are at-risk.
+Boaters and beachgoers should also wear polarized (which blocks damaging glare) sunglasses because they too are at-risk.
 Climbers and trailseekers, beware: altitude also influences the intensity of UV radiation.
 When traveling to higher elevations, UV radiation is more dangerous whether or not there are snow-caps on the mountains.

 Things to watch out for for children